BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Mammoth Hot Springs City

-Technically known as Mammoth Hot Springs Historic District, is a little village of housing for park employees.
+Technically known as Mammoth Hot Springs Historic District, it is a little village of housing for park employees.

 The park headquarters are located in Mammoth.
 Many of the administrative buildings are part of Fort Yellowstone, which was once used by the US Army when it patrolled the park in the early days to prevent poaching and theft of geological formations.

-It also has a clinic (which we had to use once!), a post office, a gas station, and a chapel.
+It also has a medical clinic (which we had to use once!), a post office, a gas station, and a chapel.

 Mammoth Hot Springs Terraces